-According to the U.S. Bureau of Labor Statistics’ 2014-15 Occupational Outlook Handbook, more than 70 percent of all paralegals work for private law firms.
-In general, law firms pay the highest average paralegal salary.
-Law offices are typically well appointed, and most paralegals enjoy private offices and above-average perks and benefits, including performance bonuses.
+According to the U.S. Bureau of Labor Statistics, more than 70 percent of all paralegals work for private law firms.
+In general, large law firms pay the highest salaries.
+Law offices are typically well appointed, and many paralegals enjoy private offices and above-average perks and benefits, including performance bonuses.
 Paralegals are also employed by corporate legal departments and various government offices.

 There are many different types of paralegal specialties:

 - Intellectual property